oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-abnf.md

 collectionValuedSegment = identifier               ; a collection-valued property
                     / collectionValuedOperation

-singleRefSegment = identifier                      ; a single, non-nullable reference property
+singleRefSegment = singleton                      ; a single, non-nullable reference property
+                    / singleNavigationProperty
                     / singleRefValuedOperation

-nullableRefSegment = identifier                    ; a single, nullable reference property
+nullableRefSegment = singleton                    ; a single, nullable reference property
+                    / nullableNavigationProperty
                     / nullableRefValuedOperation

-collectionRefSegment = identifier                  ; a collection-valued reference property
+collectionRefSegment = entitySet                  ; a collection-valued reference property
+                    / collectionNavigationProperty
                     / collectionRefValuedOperation

-singleValuedOperation : identifier                 ; an operation that returns a single value
+singleValuedOperation = identifier                 ; an operation that returns a single value

-nullableValuedOperation : identifier               ; an operation that returns a single, nullable value
+nullableValuedOperation = identifier               ; an operation that returns a single, nullable value

-collectionValuedOperation : identifier             ; an operation that returns a collection value
+collectionValuedOperation = identifier             ; an operation that returns a collection value

-singleRefValuedOperation : identifier              ; an operation that returns a single reference value
+singleRefValuedOperation = identifier              ; an operation that returns a single reference value

-nullableRefValuedOperation : identifier            ; an operation that returns a nullable single reference value
+nullableRefValuedOperation = identifier            ; an operation that returns a nullable single reference value

-collectionRefValuedOperation : identifier          ; an operation that returns a collection of reference values
+collectionRefValuedOperation = identifier          ; an operation that returns a collection of reference values

 castSegment = typeName

 keySegment = "{" keyProperty "}"

 keyProperty = identifier                           ; name of the key property

+singleNavigationProperty = identifier              ; a single valued navigation property

+nullableNavigationProperty = identifier            ; a nullable, single valued navigation property

+collectionNavigationProperty = identifier          ; a collection valued navigation property

 ```